Dimalogin/Dimalogin/README.md

 ## Hi there, I'm Dmitry Loginovskiy :v:

-### I'm a Junior Front-End Developer from Minsk, Belarus:belarus:.
+### I'm a Junior Front-End Developer from Minsk, Belarus.

 I've been doing front-end development for over six months.\
 I am currently learning JavaScript and TypeScript.